-The business of the general Assembly is carried on in such of the official languages as the Board decides.
-Any representative who is unable to use one of the official languages may be assisted by a delegation interpreter.
+The business of the General Assembly is carried on in such of the official languages - English, French, German, Russian and Spanish - as the Board decides.
+Any representative who is unable to use one of the official languages of the ICA may be assisted by a delegation interpreter.

 General Assembly documentation is issued one month before the date of the meeting.

 Members who have fully paid their subscriptions may submit motions and amendments to the Director-General two months before the date of the meeting for consideration by the Board, which determines their admissibility.